Wed 25th & Thurs 26th July at 10am

-Brightwells include a varied selection of fine paintings for auction on 26th July 2018.
-They include works by Rex Whistler, Augustus John, Peter de Weir, Andrew Nichol RHA, George Barrett Jnr, Julian Trevelyan RA and Sir Frank Brangwyn RA.
-Portraits in the same auction include works by or attributed to William Williams, Robert Scott Lauder and Alexina Macritchie.
+Brightwells include a varied selection of fine paintings and prints for auction on 26th July 2018.
+They include works by or attributed to Augustus John, John Piper, Peter de Wint, Andrew Nichol RHA, Francis Swaine, Julian Trevelyan RA and Thomas Faed RSA.
+Portraits in the same auction include works by or attributed to William Williams, Robert Scott Lauder and Arthur Royce Bradbury ARWA.

 We have the facilities that can cater for those consigning single items, or disposal of an entire estate.
 If you have items to sell, Brightwells two day Fine Art Sales are the gateway to a national and international Fine Art Market.
 Call 01568 611122 to book a free valuation, either in our saleroom or your home.

 We have a number specialist valuers, whose expertise enables us to provide our UK and international clients with the highest levels of personal service, combined with the in-depth knowledge for which we are renowned.
 For more information click HERE

 - Paintings & Prints

 Re-discovered Painting Tops Brightwells Spring Fine Art Sale

 Trade was brisk at Brightwells Spring Fine Art sale, as buyers flocked to Leominster sales venue to see over 1100 lots, many from the Estates of Lady Mary Nolan and Kathryn Lady Vestey, come under the auctioneer’s hammer.